isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-check-for-fleas/index.md

 - picture
 layout: post
 ---
-Below I've outlined�how to check for fleas.�Sadly, this thought triggers an itching feeling in me
+Below I've outlinedhow to check for fleas.Sadly, this thought triggers an itching feeling in me
 : does my dog have fleas?
 Or is it just unfounded fear?
 Since I acquired my dog pet: my fluffy king, I have had numerous challenges.
 Some of them include feed selection,